bobtail-dev/bobtail-dev/tutorial.md

 [converted into function calls](https://reactjs.org/docs/jsx-in-depth.html)--by default, React's `createElement` function.

-As of version 2.3.0, Bobtail includes a `createElement` function, which behaves superficially similarly to React's.
+As of version 2.3.0, Bobtail includes a `createElement` function in its `rxt` namespace, which behaves superficially similarly to React's.
 Lowercase tags are instantiated using Bobtail's `createTag` function.
 If a tag is uppercase, it will be instantiated using a function or class in the current scope.
 If it's a class, it needs to have a `render` method defined, as in React.

 The following example uses JSX with a function, a class, and basic tags: